 How we test cordless vacuums

-Watch the video above to find out what it takes for a cordless vacuum to earn our coveted Which?
+Watch the video to find out what it takes for a cordless vacuum to earn our coveted Which?
 Best Buy recommendation, and how a Best Buy could make a real difference to your home.

 We've independently tested a range of big brand cordless vacuum cleaners so that you can be sure that the one you're buying really does live up to its claims.